 - Prof. Jason Evans, firstname.lastname@example.org

 Recent times have compelled us to explore the role the media plays in perpetuating racism in our society.
 This course will examine the systemic racial biases against African Americans inherent in various forms of the media and how it influences American societal thought about African Americans.
 From the way mainstream society defines beauty, to our political and social systems, the media shapes our views - whether we realize it or not.
 Join us as we analyze contemporary examples of racism towards African Americans transmitted by the media – you will not look at the media the same after this course.

 This course is a continuation of HIST 115 (African Civilizations I) with major emphasis on the development of modern African societies as they react to the twin forces of imperialism and nationalism.

 - Prof. Steve Tallackson, firstname.lastname@example.org

-will explore the wide range of African American experiences from origins in the 1600s, through the present day.
+In African American History, we will explore the wide range of African American experiences from origins in the 1600s, through the present day.
 We will learn about, and discuss in a virtual setting, the primary sources that shed light on the hidden histories of peoples who have long been left out of the dominant narrative of American history.
 We will spend the first half of the course examining the many contributions of both free and enslaved peoples of African descent to the birth of America.
 The second half of the course will focus on developments since Reconstruction, emphasizing the centrality of Black culture to “American” culture, ongoing Black resistance in the face of structural racism, oppression, and white privilege, the triumph of the Obama presidency, and historical events in recent times.